SaerTrial/Ext-fuzzware-experiment/06-PIC32-unittests/README.md

 Invocation: `./run_experiment.sh`

 ## Expected Result

+Each row in the groundtruth.csv represents one test case.

 At the end, the following should be output via stdout:
 ```
-Got 27 successes and 0 failures
+Got 39 successes and 0 failures
 ```

 ## Computation Resources